formkit/docs-content/advanced/custom-inputs.md

   langs="vue">
 </example>

-In the above example, we were able to re-create the same features as the `createInput` example — namely — label, help text, and validation message output — however we are still missing a number of "standard" FormKit features like slot support.
-If you are attempting to publish your input or maintain API compatibility with the other FormKit inputs take a look at the [input checklist](#input-checklist).
+In the above example, we were able to re-create the same features as the `createInput` example — namely — label, help text, and validation message output.
+However, we are still missing a number of "standard" FormKit features like slot support.
+If you are attempting to publish your input or maintain API compatibility with the other FormKit inputs, take a look at the [input checklist](#input-checklist).

 ## Component inputs

-For most users, [passing a Vue component to `createInput`](#using-createinput-to-extend-the-base-schema) provides a good ballance between customization and value-added features.
-If you’de like to completely eject from schema-based inputs all together you can pass a component directly to an input definition.
+For most users, [passing a Vue component to `createInput`](#using-createinput-to-extend-the-base-schema) provides a good balance between customization and value-added features.
+If you’d like to completely eject from schema-based inputs all together, you can pass a component directly to an input definition.

 Component inputs receive a single prop — [the `context` object](/advanced/context).
-It’s then up to you to write a component to encompasses the desired features of FormKit (labels, help text, message display etc).
+It’s then up to you to write a component to encompasses the desired features of FormKit (labels, help text, message display, etc.).
 Checkout the [input checklist](#input-checklist) for a list of what you’ll want to output.

 ## Input & output values

-Inputs have 2 critical roles:
+Inputs have two critical roles:

 - Receiving user input.
 - Displaying the current value.

 ### Receiving input

-You can receive that input from any user-generated actions and the input can set its value to any type of data.
+You can receive input from any user interaction and the input can set its value to any type of data.
 Inputs are _not_ limited to strings and numbers — they can happily store Arrays, Objects, or custom data structures.

-Fundamentally — all an input needs to do is call `node.input(value)` with a value.
-The `node.input` method is automatically debounced so feel free to call it frequently — like every keystroke.
-Typically this looks like binding to the `input` event.
+Fundamentally, all an input needs to do is call `node.input(value)` with a value.
+The `node.input()` method is automatically debounced, so feel free to call it frequently — like every keystroke.
+Typically, this looks like binding to the `input` event.

 The [`context` object](/advanced/context-object) includes an input handler for basic input types: `context.handlers.DOMInput`.
 This can be used for text-like inputs where the value of the input is available at `event.target.value`.
 If you need a more complex event handler, you can [expose it using "features"](#adding-features).

-Any user interaction can be considered an input.
+Any user interaction can be considered an input event.
 For many native HTML inputs, that interaction is captured with the [input event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event).

 ```js
 // An HTML text input written in schema: